 From this point onwards, bacteriophages became less and less spoken of.
 Antibiotics were placed in the spotlight, as they were easier to deal with and produced by pharmaceutical companies, therefore phages were put into the shadows.

 Bacteriophages, practically disappeared from most countries, except, of course, Georgia, Russia, and Poland, where phage libraries still remain and patients are still being seen (in the case of Georgia).
 The deciding factor for pharmaceutical companies at the time seemed to be that it was more practical and profitable for them to produce antibiotics.
-Bacteriophages are complex, mysterious, some even say ‘quasi-living’ beings which hold an entire world of possibilities, that pharmaceutical companies seemed to think was not worth spending time discovering.
+Bacteriophages are complex, mysterious, some even say ‘quasi-living’ beings that hold an entire world of possibilities, that pharmaceutical companies seemed to think were not worth spending time discovering.
 Coming back to today, it seems like today we are facing a similar situation of the past.
 Seems like it has less to do with lack of research (because certainly, a combination of research stretched across decades from those that kept the phage therapy and research going, would cover that subject), but more to do with their profit interests.

 Unfortunately to pharmaceutical companies, today they no longer have the luxury of choosing phages or antibiotics.
 Due to their eagerness to make money in the past, we now face a real problem with antibiotic resistance and the devastating increase of superbugs.
 Today, they are forced to look into phage therapy, because at the end of the day, their business can’t survive if there aren’t patients to sell their products to.

 If D’herielle, acted like the majority of the scientific community today, we still wouldn’t know of bacteriophages.
-When you read about his journey, you’ll notice that he barely had anything but his will power and goal to work with.
+When you read about his journey, you’ll notice that he barely had anything but his willpower and goal to work with.
 And yet, he achieved so much with every year.

 Bacteriophages and antibiotics